Vinod Goenka: Controversies

 Goenka was arrested on 20 April 2011 for his alleged involvement in the 2G spectrum case.
 During his imprisonment, he temporarily stepped down from his roles in the companies he was associated with.
 After spending over seven months in custody, Goenka was granted bail by the Supreme Court of India on 23 November 2011.
 In 2013, UAE telecommunications operator Etisalat initiated legal proceedings against its Indian partners, Goenka and Shahid Balwa, after the Supreme Court canceled the latter's 2G licenses.
 On 21 December 2017, Goenka and all 18 other accused persons in the 2G spectrum case were acquitted of all charges levied against them.

 Goenka was linked to a Yes Bank-Dewan Housing Finance Corporation fraud case over a ₹350 crore loan his firm, Neelkamal Realtors, received from Yes Bank between 2013 and 2016, which the Central Blook-out Investigation alleged was diverted as part of a ₹4,733 crore siphoning scheme involving DHFL.
 Despite raids in 2022 and a chargesheet in 2024, a CBI court in March 2025 dropped the charges against Goenka, finding that the loan had been settled with Piramal Capital and Housing Finance Limited, which had acquired DHFL, before the chargesheet was filed and that there was no evidence of fraud, thereby clearing him of liability.
 This repayment was a key factor in the court's decision to dismiss the allegations against him.
 In distinct rulings, the court also instructed the CBI to withdraw the look out circular issued against Goenka.

+In July 2026, the Bombay High Court quashed the Enforcement Directorate’s Prevention of Money Laundering Act, 2002 proceedings against Goenka and DB Realty Limited (now Valor Estate) in a case linked to alleged corruption involving former Maharashtra Deputy Chief Minister Chhagan Bhujbal.
+The ED had alleged that a ₹5 crore advance paid by DB Realty to Parvesh Construction Pvt.
+Ltd. for a proposed land project (later refunded) was a sham transaction involving proceeds of crime from irregularities in public works contracts; however, Justice Ashwin Bhobe held that the case could not be sustained after the special court discharged Parvesh Construction on the finding that no scheduled offence or proceeds of crime existed, and therefore set aside the special court’s 2016 order issuing process and 2019 order rejecting their discharge applications.